 Public Art committee meets the second Thursday of each month.
 Meeting dates, times and locations will be advertised on this page with a minimum of 24 hours notice.
 Meetings are held in the public.

 The committee consists of up to 5 public members.
 1 member appointed by the Canadian Mountain Arts Foundation, and 1 member of council.
 Public member terms are 2 years for the first term and 3 years for subsequent terms.
 Committee members are appointed by Council in late October every year.
-For more information about applying visit Apply for a Committee.
+Current members are: